-This section contains terms and abbreviations that are found in or
+This appendix contains terms and abbreviations that are found in

 NDB source code.